kamowilson/maestro_uiautomation_sample/README.md

 3. **Install Jetnews App**:

-   - For **Android**, install via the Play Store or build it from the source.
-   - For **iOS**, install through the App Store or run the build for iOS.
+   - Clone the repository https://github.com/renatibrahimov/test-assignment and run the project

 4. **Connect Device or Emulator**:

    Ensure a physical device or emulator is running.
 Maestro supports both Android and iOS devices.
+Do not run both emulators together, instead one at a time.

-### Running the Tests
+## Running the Tests

 Once the setup is complete, you can run the tests with the following command: